 The social system in Denmark targets a group of the population with very complex problems.
-Homeless people may also be mentally ill and have problems with drug abuse.
-The system is not able to treat several problems at the same time, and measures often target mental illness or drug abuse individually.
-Socially marginalised people fall between the cracks.
+For example, socially marginalised people may be affected by mental illness, problematic substance use and unemployment at the same time.
+But the system is rarely able to treat several problems at the same time, and measures often target mental illness, unemployment or drug abuse individually.

-As a consequence of the COVID-19 pandemic and the lockdown of society in spring and again in December 2020, young people cannot participate in associational life to the same extent as previously.
+As a consequence of the COVID-19 pandemic and the lockdowns of society in 2020 and 2021, young people have not been able to participate in associational life to the same extent as previously.
 This has spurred a debate on young people’s inability to thrive and loneliness because of their isolation and exclusion from communities in which they normally participate.
 Several representatives from education institutions, politicians, youth organisations, researchers and young people have expressed concern over young people’s well-being during the coronavirus lockdown of society.
 When schools and leisure activities are locked down, and restrictions reduce the number of social contacts, young people are isolated in their families.
 The isolation gives rise to loneliness, insecurity and a failure to thrive.

 For socially marginalised young people, who are one of the most vulnerable groups among young people, it is particularly disturbing to be isolated with parents whose ability to care is reduced.
 This could be in families with abuse, alcohol problems, violence, etc. The isolation may aggravate the young people’s situation, since the support from pedagogues, teachers and other important adults is missing.